How Do You Write a Good Business Policy?

 Accounts Receivable Personnel are responsible for the timely preparation, distribution, and collection of invoices to optimize cash flow and customer payments while maintaining accurate records for proper internal control.

 In the Accounts Receivable policy you see the customer is the Accounts Receivable personnel.
 The purpose is to optimize cash flow and customer payments while maintaining accurate records for proper internal control and the KPI is optimize, timely and accurate.
 The procedure needs to define what optimize, timely and accurate means.

-I would try to keep it to a single paragraph.
+I would try to keep business policies short, to a single paragraph.
 A longer business policy is more complex and is harder to follow.
-Here we have three KPIs to follow.
+Here we have three KPIs to follow (optimize, timely and accurate.)